Generate Connection Points

 Related Topics

-Set Image Path
+Set the Image Path

-Set Image Path (DSM/DEM)
+Set Image Path (dsm/dem)

 Generate Ground Control Points

-Block Adjustment
+Block Network Adjustment